Diet

 • Garlic

 Most people have beneficial gut microbes that love this non-digestible fiber found in these foods.
-We used to think fiber was useless to us but we are realizing that fiber-rich foods are great for our gut microbiomes.
+We used to think fiber was useless, but we now realize that fiber-rich foods are great for our gut microbiomes as well as our general health and longevity.

-If you find out you can’t digest oxalates well, then you should avoid high-oxalate containing foods including leeks and beans.
-You’d also want to limit moderate-oxalates foods such as oats, artichokes, and onions.
-Your Viome results outline this and give you targeted nutrition advice.
+If you are sensitive to oxalates, you should avoid high-oxalate foods like green leafy vegetables, soy, and almonds.
+You may also want to limit moderate-oxalate foods such as oats, artichokes, and onions.
+Your Viome results outline this and give you targeted nutrition recommendations based on health scores that examine the activity level of gut microbial pathways needed to break down or metabolize oxalates (this is called the Oxalate Metabolism Pathways score).

-When you use Viome’s revolutionary combination of metatranscriptomics technology and AI analysis you’ll know exactly what you should eat for optimal health.
+When you use Viome's revolutionary combination of RNA quantification + bioinformatics data technology and AI analysis, you'll know exactly what you should eat right now to achieve optimal health.

-We provide you with targeted nutritional advice so you can tailor your eating habits to boost beneficial microbes and starve the harmful ones.
+We provide you with targeted nutritional recommendations so you can tailor your eating habits to boost beneficial microbes and keep them producing helpful metabolites to keep you on your path to better health.

 Resources: